Is there such a thing as a hypoallergenic dog?

-According to MSNBC.com, a recent study published in the Journal of Allergy and Clinical Immunology performed by researchers at Utrecht University tested 200 supposedly hypoallergenic dogs with 160 standard canines and examined hair and coat samples.
-In both groups, the Can f 1 allergen, a protein that stimulates allergic reactions, were the same.
-While researchers speculated that those who choose hypoallergenic dogs most likely kept their homes much cleaner, they concluded that both groups would eventually accumulate allergens that can trigger reactions and asthma.
-With this in mind, potential dog parents can still create an environment that can reduce their allergic symptoms while still providing superior quality of life for their companions.
+According to NBCNews.com, a recent study published in the Journal of Allergy and Clinical Immunology performed by researchers at Utrecht University tested 200 supposedly hypoallergenic dogs with 160 standard canines and examined hair and coat samples.
+In both groups, the Can f 1 allergen, a protein that stimulates allergic reactions, was the same.
+While researchers speculated that those who chose hypoallergenic dogs most likely kept their homes much cleaner, they concluded that both groups would eventually accumulate allergens that can trigger reactions and asthma.
+With this in mind, potential dog parents can still create an environment that can reduce their allergic symptoms while still providing a superior quality of life for their companions.
 Here are a few tips to keep in mind from EverydayHealth.com.

-1. Frequent vacuuming.
+- Frequent vacuuming.
 The build-up of dust, mold and pet dander can play a major role in increasing allergic reactions, so dog parents will have to go the extra mile to keep their homes clean.
 Vacuuming and dusting every few days can make a big difference in reducing your chance of an allergic reaction.

-3. Brush your dog often.
+- Brush your dog often.
 Even dogs that are supposedly hypoallergenic will need to have their coats groomed every once in a while, but if you have allergies, this should be a major pet wellness concern.
 Making regular grooming appointments will reduce the amount of pet dander in your home and keep your canine looking great.

-4. Use an air purifier.
+- Use an air purifier.
 Pet dander is much more likely to be kicked up around your apartment if the moisture in the air is too low, so consider purchasing an air purifier or a humidifier.
 Optimally, a product with a HEPA filter that can trap pet allergens is the best choice to make your home far more hospitable during the peak of the allergy season.

 This content is provided by the pet grooming experts at Hartz.
 Our professional staff is here to keep you educated on the proper grooming techniques while offering tips to keep your pet happy and healthy.